 Interventional - Procedure

-The objective of the LAAOS III study is to determine if removing the left atrial appendage can reduce stroke and other complications on top of usual therapy.
+The objective of the LAAOS III study was to determine if removing the left atrial appendage can reduce stroke and other complications on top of usual therapy.

-Secondary outcomes over the duration of follow-up (unless otherwise specified) are:
+Secondary outcomes over the duration of follow-up (unless otherwise specified) were:

 1) All cause stroke or transient ischemic attack with positive neuroimaging or systemic arterial embolism.

 2) Composite of ischemic stroke* or transient ischemic attack with positive neuroimaging or systemic arterial embolism or death.